 Just two years in, Soap Hub was seeing 35 million pageviews a month, half of whom were returning users, and had 800,000 email subscribers, van Meer told They Got Acquired.
 The company was bringing in seven figures in both revenue and profit.

 Then, in August 2018, van Meer decided it was time to move onto other projects.
 He sold Soap Hub for “close to 8 figures,” he told They Got Acquired.
-The buyer hasn’t been disclosed.
+While he did not identify the buyer, They Got Acquired discovered it was Lola Digital Media, which has since rebranded to AllGear Digital.

 Selling Soap Hub was “an emotional rollercoaster”